mprevide/docs/source/internal-communication.rst

 component must bootstrap each tenant before sending or receiving messages.
 This is done in two phases: component boot time and component runtime.

-In the first phase, a component asks Auth in order to retrieve all currently configured tenants.
+In the first phase, a component asks TODO Keycloak in order to retrieve all currently configured tenants.
 It is interested, let's say, in consuming messages from `device-data` and `dojot.device-manager.devices` subjects.
 Therefore, it will request DataBroker a topic for each tenant for each subject.
 With that list of